 Scholarly Commons Citation

 Cohen, Julie E., "Some Reflections on Copyright Management Systems and Laws Designed to Protect Them" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 813.
+813.